klinker41/android-chips/README.md

 ![Screenshot](screenshot.png)

-If you are trying to run the sample on a device with Marshmallow+, you will have to enable permissions to access contacts manually.
-The library doesn't handle it for you.
-Go to system settings, find the sample app, and accept the contacts permission, then you will be able to query your contacts with the sample app.

 This is a simple library based on Google's internal chips library and updated to have visuals reflecting the newly released "Material Design" standard as seen [here](http://www.google.com/design/spec/components/chips-tokens.html#chips-tokens-contact-chips).

 Usage is extremely simple: